jse-h/acit2420-as2/README.md

 In the project 1 folder, you will find scripts that will help streamline the setup process for new systems:
 1. The `package-install-script` file will install the desired packages listed in the `packages.txt` file.
 This script will install the `kakoune` and `tmux` packages listed.
-* `kakoune` is a modal text editor for Linux that is inspired from Vim. https://wiki.archlinux.org/title/Kakoune
+* `kakoune` is a modal text editor for Linux that is inspired from Vim.[^4]
-* `tmux` is a terminal multiplexer: it enables a number of terminals, each able to run a separate program which can be controlled and accessed from a single screen. https://wiki.archlinux.org/title/Tmux
+* `tmux` is a terminal multiplexer: it enables a number of terminals, each able to run a separate program which can be controlled and accessed from a single screen. [^5]

 >[!TIP]
 > If the user would like to download more scripts, they can use a text editor like `vim` or `nano` to edit the `packages.txt` file and append more package names separated by each line.